pasientskyhosting/secure-mac-guide/README.md

 ### Block DNS queries
 You should block all connections to other DNS servers as various programs use some sort of internal DNS resolver.
 Chrome has this build in, lots of programs also falls back to systemd's resolver.
 So to make sure we always use Stubby as DNS resolver, we simply just block all DNS connections to anything but Stubby:

-Start of by edit `/etc/pf.conf` and add the following line to the `start` of the file:
+Start of by edit `/etc/pf.conf` and add the following line to the `end` of the file:

 ```
 block drop quick on !lo0 proto udp from any to any port = 53